Alliance Environmental Services

 Removing materials containing asbestos can be dangerous to your health.
 Before beginning demolition or renovation, contact Alliance Environmental Services, Inc. to determine whether asbestos is present and whether special precautions are needed.
 For more information about asbestos, call (530) 345-8562.

-What is asbestos?
+What is Asbestos?

 Asbestos is a natural silicate mineral that comes from the earth.
 Asbestos is the Greek word for miracle mineral.
 It was considered a miracle mineral because it will not burn or freeze and has a tensile strength stronger than steel.